3.3 A Multi-agency Protocol for the Management of Actual or Suspected bruising in Infants who are Not Independently Mobile

 Please refer to Managing Individual Cases section of these procedures.

-If there are concerns about the decision making and management of the case, any professional has a duty to escalate concerns to the next level in line the SSCP Escalation policy.
+If there are concerns about the decision making and management of the case, any professional has a duty to escalate concerns to the next level in line with the SSCP Inter-Agency Escalation Policy and Procedure.